ChrisNeedham200/loadimpact-docs/jekyll/_v4/guides/request-builder.md

 -----------

 ## Bailing out of the UI
-The request builder UI is pretty flexible and can be configured in many different ways.
-Would you reach a point where you cannot configure the test in the way you want you can always drop down into JavaScript and modify the code directly.<br>
+The request builder UI is flexible and can be configured in many different ways.
+If you reach a point where you cannot configure the test in the way you want you can always drop down into JavaScript and modify the code directly.<br>
 Switch over to _script preview mode_ and press the _create test from script_ button to create a JavaScript test based on the current configuration.
+This will create a new test script based on the code in the request builder.
+Your request builder script will not be altered.
+You may find this helpful if you need to add more advanced business logic to your test.
 ![javascript]({{ site.baseurl }}/assets/img/v4/guides/request-builder/script-preview.png)

 -----------

 ## Request headers
 Add information about the client or the resource being fetched.
-Set a Authorization header with access token to make authorized requests to your API.
+Set an Authorization header with access token to make authorized requests to your API.
 ![using headers]({{ site.baseurl }}/assets/img/v4/guides/request-builder/using-headers.png)

 ----------